SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 So the choice of Cloud Foundry (CF) as an environment for the service instance means that, in a similar way to how we logged in with the btp CLI, we now must log in with the CF CLI, `cf`, so that we can use that tool to create the service instance.

-To log in, this we need to know which endpoint we must connect to, which we will do, shortly, like this:
+To log in, this we need to know which endpoint we must connect to, as we'll need to specify it like this:

 ```bash
 cf login -a <API endpoint URL>